Stiffstream/so5extra/README.md

 * so_5::extra::mboxes::proxy.
 A proxy-mbox which delegates all calls to the underlying actual mbox.
 Such proxy simplifies development of custom mboxes.
 * so_5::extra::mboxes::retained_msg.
 An implementation of mbox which holds the last sent message and automatically resend it to every new subscriber for this message type;
 * so_5::extra::mboxes::round_robin.
 An implementation of *round-robin* mbox which performs delivery of messages by round-robin scheme;
-* so_5::extra::mboxes::unique_subscribers.
-A variant of Multi-Producer/Single-Consumer mbox, that allows having many different subscribers if all of those subscribers are subscribed to different message types;
 * so_5::extra::mchains::fixed_size.
 An implementation of fixed-size mchain which capacity is known at the compile-time;
 * so_5::extra::revocable_msg.
 A set of tools for sending messages/signals those can be revoked;
 * so_5::extra::revocable_timer.
 A set of tools for sending delayed/periodic messages/signals those can be revoked;